-As you are configuring the WLAN, you can enable the Wireless Encryption Protocol (WEP), MAC address filtering and no broadcast SSID features for added security.
+When configuring the WLAN, you can enable the Wireless security protocol and MAC address filtering for added security.

 Once the WLAN is "Enabled" and configured, any device with a WLAN interface can detect the IDU's WLAN SSID, and connect to it automatically.